r-krishna/r-krishna.github.io/_posts/2021-05-27-resnet-antibody-surface.md

 ![Antibody Surface](/images/5d71_surface.png)

-Image of an antibody Fv surface.
-We want to predict how much surface area each residue contributes to the entire surface.
+<caption>Image of an antibody Fv surface.
+We want to predict how much surface area each residue contributes to the entire surface. </caption>

 **Model Architecture**